 Kathryn Zickuhr is a research analyst at the Pew Research Center's Internet Project.
 She studies the social impact of technology, focusing on the changing role of public libraries in Americans’ lives and communities in the era of digital content.

 Younger Americans’ Library Habits and Expectations

-The smell of books
+The science of “the smell of books”

 Scientists delve deeper into the science behind print books’ distinctive smell.

 One-third of adults (and half of parents) now own a tablet computer